 4. Weather-Related Gear

 - Jacket – 2 of our 3 trips to Europe were in late September / Early October and it was COLD!
 We each wore long sleeves and never left the hotel without our jackets!
-I’d suggest getting a packable jacket – we LOVE them!
+I’d suggest getting a packable jacket – we LOVE them and are a must for your packing list for Europe!
 They are totally warm and pack down to the size of a shoe!
 Consider a water resistant jacket with a hood.

 - Poncho – a few packable ponchos would have totally come in handy a couple days on our last trip.
 You can find them at the dollar store and they don’t take much space in your backpack at all!
 Totally worth getting the disposable ones because then you can throw them away when you’re done and you don’t have to repack a wet item.